 The South Korean group is having dinner.
 They seem to have their own menu items, and special tea is being poured from thermos flasks.
 There are two women and five men in the group, all of them middle-aged or older.
 One person looks like he could be at least seventy.

-A group of American high school seniors, their two teachers (men), and two guides come in.
+A group of American high school seniors, their two teachers (men), and two guides come into the hall.
 Later I learn that they are from two high schools in Portland, Oregon.
 They are on their way to the base camp.
 There are five girls and seven boys.
 They ask for rooms.
 Rooms in the lodges normally accommodate only two persons.
 Fortunately, this lodge has rooms that can accommodate three persons.
 That is ideal for this group with an odd number of girls and boys.

 The teachers hold an impromptu class in the dining hall.
 They sit around a couple of tables.
 One teacher advises the students to observe and learn about the foreign customs and culture, and not be an “ugly American.”
 He then asks them to take turns describing their best moment and their worst moment so far on the trek.
 The students are articulate and rattle off their experiences.
 When his turn comes up, the teacher says that his best moment was when the plane landed safely in Lukla airport, to his great relief.
 During the plane ride what was going through his mind was a YouTube video he had seen about an accident at Lukla airport (perhaps the 1998 accident).
 Some of the students are preparing to take a shower.
 The other teacher tells them to be mindful of the fact that resources such as water and the energy to heat it are scarce around here.
 I admire the teachers’ courage to go on such a trip, chaperoning a bunch of teenagers.